unrealspeech/unrealspeech/README.md

 pip install unrealspeech
 ```

-You also need to install this two dependencies
+To ensure the package functions correctly, it is necessary to install the following dependencies as well.
 ```bash
 pip install playsound pydub simpleaudio
 ```